Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

 Head over to `src/exercises/keys/derivation.rs`, and let's implement our first function!

-This function, `new_keys_manager`, will take a `seed` and Bitcoin `network` and return a `KeysManager` with the master key that will anchor our entire Lightning wallet.
+This function, `new_keys_manager`, will take a `seed` and Bitcoin `network`, and it will return a `KeysManager` with the master key that will anchor our entire Lightning wallet.

 ```rust
 pub fn new_keys_manager(seed: [u8; 32], network: Network) -> KeysManager {